The Redeemer Who Never Needed Redeeming

 The Blood Was Never Paid to the Enemy

 If Yahuah is the Go’el and Christ is the kopher, then the next question is: who receives the price?
+In the human go’el system, the price goes to whoever holds the legal claim over what is being recovered.
+So who holds the claim over humanity?

 Now look at where the blood actually goes.
 Every time blood is applied in the sacrificial system, it goes before Yahuah.
-In Leviticus 16:14–15, blood is sprinkled on the mercy seat — in Yahuah’s presence.
+In Leviticus 16:14–15, blood is sprinkled on the mercy seat—in Yahuah’s presence.
 In Hebrews 9:14, Christ offered himself to Elohim.
 In Ephesians 5:2, he gave himself as a sacrifice to Elohim.
 In Romans 3:25, Elohim set him forth as the mercy seat to declare His righteousness.
 The blood goes on the kapporet.
 It does not go to the enemy.
 It goes before the One whose covenant was broken.

 The Accuser Is Disarmed, Not Paid